-How can I add certificates for multiple domains to an ELB using AWS Certificate Manager?
+How can I add certificates for multiple domains to a load balancer using AWS Certificate Manager?

 Last updated: 2020-12-16

 I want to upload multiple certificates for different domains using Elastic Load Balancing (ELB).

 As of April 2018, Classic Load Balancer doesn't support adding multiple certificates.

 To add multiple certificates for different domains to a load balancer, do one of the following:

 - Use a Subject Alternative Name (SAN) certificate to validate multiple domains behind the load balancer, including wildcard domains, with AWS Certificate Manager (ACM).